RedTurtle/auslfe.formonline.pfgadapter/auslfe/formonline/pfgadapter/README.txt

 ----------

 The PFG section is ready.
-We can start use it but, for a better user experience, we also make the PDF a default page for the "*Internet activation*" section
+We can start use it but, for a better user experience, we also make the form folder to be default page for the "*Internet activation*" section

     >>> browser.getLink('Internet activation').click()
     >>> browser.getLink('Display').click()